Great Books Guide 2016: age 8+

 Becket Rumsey decides to investigate the reasons behind the strange actions of some of the adults in his life.
 With the help of his brother Billy and his pet snail Brian, he uncovers some difficult truths - and some beautiful ones.

-Michael Morpurgo Illustrated by Michael Foreman
+Author: Michael Morpurgo Illustrator: Michael Foreman